 The 2023 Emmanuel Egbele Annual Scrabble Tournament will be held from Friday 2nd to Saturday 3rd June, 2023 at the Eko Hotel and Suites, VI, Lagos.
 Games start at 9AM on Saturday daily.

 The maiden edition of the Engineer Toke Aka Jubilee National Scrabble Championship will be held at the Hotel de Bentley in Utako-district, Abuja on the 17th of June.
+Interested players can click here to register and make payment online immediately or offline

 The Jubilee National Championship as well as a Scrabble Retreat is to celebrate the 60th anniversary of the Managing Director of Kadegg Ltd who is also the President of Nigeria Scrabble Federation (NSF) Chief Engineer Toke Aka.